 The secret to getting a really deep yellow coloured filling?
 Plain old every day yellow mustard!
 It adds a little zip too.
 Then add mayo and a pinch of salt.
 Mix until smooth.
 I like to use a combination of dressing style mayo, the sweet stuff (Miracle Whip) and real mayo.
 One is too sweet and one isn’t sweet enough.
 But here’s a trick if you only have real mayo, add a spoonful of sweet pickle juice!

 Arrange the cut eggs on a plate.
 They’re slippery little suckers so make sure they don’t have too much room to slide around.
 If you put a paper towel underneath it helps to anchor them and soak up any liquid.

 Spoon the yolk mixture into each egg.
 You can get fancy and use a piping bag but sometimes that’s more work than it’s worth and you waste some of the yolk.
 They taste exactly the same if you just pile it in.

 Garnishing isn’t necessary but a little something on top finishes them off nicely.
-The traditional sprinkle of paprika is pretty popular, however I like to use something green.
+The traditional sprinkle of paprika is pretty popular, or you can use something green.
 My top three are minced chives, tiny fresh herb sprigs or capers.

 Here’s the recipe: